jingQian431/hello_world/README.md

     boolean, character as well as tuple and array as compound types.
     Array in Rust has a fixed length, also tuple.

+    Ownership rules in rust:

+     - Each value in Rust has a variable that’s called its owner.

+     - There can only be one owner at a time.

+     - When the owner goes out of scope, the value will be dropped.

+    Borrowing rule:

+     - We cannot have a mutable reference while we have a immutable one.

+     - Multi mutable references are not acceptable in a scope, but immutable reference are acceptable.

+     - References must always be valid